 Love of the natural world

-Celtic Christianity believed in openness and welcome to the stranger.
-It challenges us to be open and accepting, without pre-judgement.
+Celtic Christianity, in its monastic practice, believed in openness and welcome to the stranger.
+It challenges us today, in a multi-cultural world, to try to have an open heart, without pre-judgement.
 ‘Do not neglect to show hospitality to stangers, for by so doing some have entertained angels unawares.’
 (Hebrews 13.2) Also to look for the Sacred soul in others, for all are made in God’s image.

 “I saw a stanger last night.
 I put food in the eating place, drink in the drinking place, music in the listening place, and in the sacred name of the Triune, he blessed myself and my house and my cattle and my dear ones.
 And the lark said in her song, ‘Often, often, often goes the Christ in the stranger’s guise.’